 Once you have completed Basic Combat Training, you will go to Fort Leonard Wood, Missouri for Advanced Individual Training at the United States Army Chemical, Biological, Radiological and Nuclear School.

 Learn how to operate CBRN defense, decontamination, detection, and monitoring equipment.

 Learn how to prepare for CBRN defense actions.

-Learn proper usage and wear of CBRN protective gear and equipment.
+and Learn proper usage and wear of CBRN protective gear and equipment.

 Train and receive Hazardous Material Certification.

 Be exposed to toxic agents while wearing the CBRN protective gear.

 This is just part of what you will learn while training for the Army 74D job at Fort Leonard Wood.